madhu-m-hits/Stocks-analysis-and-prediction-using-Streamlit/README.md

 # Stocks-analysis-and-prediction-using-Streamlit
-This is my first Streamlit application in which I did Analysis and Prediction of Stock market.
+This is my first Streamlit application in which I did Analysis and Prediction on Stock market.